 - TIP Teaching Award, State University System of Florida, 2000.

-- Excellence in Undergraduate Teaching Award, College of Engineering, University of Central Florida., 1999.
+- Excellence in Undergraduate Teaching Award, College of Engineering, Univ. of Central Florida, 1999.

 - Sediek, O.A., Wu, T-Y, McCormick, J.P. and El-Tawil, S. (2022), “Prediction of Seismic Collapse Behavior of Deep Steel Wide-Flange Columns Using Machine Learning Methods and Steel Column Net (SCNet),” Accepted for Publication in the Journal of Structural Engineering, ASCE

 - Sediek, O.A., Wu, T-Y, McCormick, J.P. and El-Tawil, S. (2022), “Modeling Interdependencies between the Building Portfolio, Transportation Network, and Healthcare System in Community Resilience,” Natural Hazards Review, ASCE, 23(1), https://doi.org/10.1061/(ASCE)NH.1527-6996.0000538